nasr1231/SSIS-Data-Warehouse-ETL-Pipeline/README.md

 ## Description
-This project showcases an end-to-end ETL pipeline using SQL Server Intergation Services (SSIS) that extracts, transforms, and loads data from an OLTP database into a star schema data warehouse.
+This project showcases an end-to-end ETL pipeline using SQL Server Integration Services (SSIS) that extracts, transforms, and loads data from an OLTP database into a star schema data warehouse.
 To efficiently track changes, an incremental load mechanism is built, and business reporting is done using a Power BI dashboard.

 ## Tech Stack
 * **SQL Server** OLTP + DWH system